Salix viminalis 'Bowles Hybrid'?

 $12.50 per bundle of 5

-Growth habit of coppiced plants: long rods at left, dense side branching center, thick young rods at right.
+Growth habit of coppiced plants: young rods at left, dense side branching center, older young rods at right.

 The tall, dark leaved plant in the background of this photo is what we received as 'Bowles Hybrid'.